 Removable dentures will need to be cleaned frequently, following the care instructions provided by the dentist.
 With proper care, removable dentures usually last 2 – 10 years.
 Patients should continue to schedule annual dental exams so the dentist can check the gums, any remaining teeth, and the condition of the dentures.

-Complete dentures may cost from $400 – $8,000, but most dental insurance plans will cover some of the cost.
+Most dental insurance plans will cover some of the cost.
 Patients may have additional costs if they need teeth extracted or oral surgery.
 The dentist will go over treatment options and costs during the initial consultation.

 Plan Your Procedure